This is an official version.

 48. (1) Trustees, or the majority of trustees, having in their hands or under their control money or securities belonging to a trust may pay the money or securities into the court and the money or securities shall, subject to rules of court, be dealt with according to the orders of the court.

-(2) The receipt or certificate of the Registrar of the Supreme Court shall be a sufficient discharge to trustees for the money or securities so paid into court.
+(2) The receipt or certificate of the court shall be a sufficient discharge to trustees for the money or securities so paid into court.

 (3) Where money or securities are vested in more than 1 person as trustees and the majority wish to pay the money or securities into court but the concurrence of the others cannot be obtained, the court may order the payment into court to be made by the majority without the concurrence of the others.